-In accordance with the above criteria, as of September 30, 2022 and 2021, the Council has accrued a liability for earned but unused compensated absences in the amount of \$68,179 and \$64,950, respectively.
+In accordance with the above criteria, as of September 30, 2023 and 2022, the Council has accrued a liability for earned but unused compensated absences in the amount of \$63,057 and \$68,179, respectively.

-Fair Value of Financial Instruments - The carrying values of cash and cash equivalents, accounts receivable, promises to give, accounts payable, accrued liabilities, accrued interest, deferred revenue, funds held for others, and deposits approximate fair value because of the terms and relative short maturity of the financial instruments.
+Fair Value of Financial Instruments - The carrying values of cash and cash equivalents, accounts receivable, short-term promises to give, accounts payable, accrued liabilities, accrued interest, deferred revenue, funds held for others, and deposits approximate fair value because of the terms and relative short maturity of the financial instruments.
 The carrying values of long-term investments, which are the fair value of investments, are based on values provided by an external investment manager or comparison to quoted market values.